wilsonmar/oss-perf/jmeter-gen.md

 <a id="AtomicRunTypes">
 ### Atomic run types</a>
-A "run-type" parameter defines repeating processing strategies.
+1). "run-type" parameter defines repeating processing strategies.

  1.1) Repeat POST new to populate the database and identify how many can register all at once.

- 1.2) Repeat GETs to stress reads.
+ 1.2) Repeat GETs to identify cache hits and impact of caching.

  1.3) Repeat PUTs

- 1.4) Impact of database replicate (log shipping).
+ 1.4) Impact of database replication (log shipping).

 2). <a id="BadResponseCodes">
 ## Bad response codes</a>